 Keep in mind that you will need a reliable WordPress hosting provider for your new freelancing website.
 While GoDaddy, AWS, Google Cloud, and others are focused on one-size-fits-all hosting solutions, WordPress-centric hosting companies – like Pressable – offer a platform that is custom-designed for the needs of WordPress websites.
 This includes automated WordPress core updates, 24/7 online support by real-world WordPress experts, a global content delivery network (CDN) for enhanced performance, and other features designed to make your site run better, as well as save you time and money.

-Additionally, when you host with Pressable, you get free Jetpack for enhanced security and website speed, free SSL certificates, free WP101 WordPress training, and an unprecedented 100% network uptime guarantee!
+Additionally, when you host with Pressable, you get free Jetpack Security Daily for enhanced security and website speed, free SSL certificates, free WP101 WordPress training, and an unprecedented 100% network uptime guarantee!

 As a Freelancer, Should I Put Myself Up on Sites Like Upwork?